borntofrappe/game-development/02 Breakout/Breakout 11/README.md

 _Please note:_ `main.lua` depends on a few assets in the `res` folder.
 Consider copy-pasting the resources from `Breakout — Final`.

-## Data
+## High score data

-The idea is to store the data in a `.lst` file, dedicating two lines for each high score.
+The idea is to store the data for the high scores in a `.lst` file, devoting two lines for each high score.

 ```lst
 name